Are midwives still popular? Let’s take a look at the data.

 If one can equate the birthing process to a car trip, the doctor being the GPS to get mom and babe from A to B, the midwife is everything before, in-between and after.

 She makes sure the bags are packs, snacks on board, kids aren’t fighting and planned out the stops for the journey.
 She also makes sure everyone is settled once you get there.
 Don’t discount this role, this responsibility keeps everyone sane and happy.

-In many first world countries, midwives are the model and standard for medical care for expectant mothers.
-Unfortunately, in developing nations, the skills of midwives are few and safe deliveries are paramount on the World Health Organization’s agenda.
+In many first-world countries, midwives are the model and standard for medical care for expectant mothers.
+Unfortunately, in developing nations, the skills of midwives are few, and safe deliveries are paramount on the World Health Organization’s agenda.

 Access to hospitals is often beyond physical and monetary access, and the roles of midwives in communities are often the only hope.
-Though most of these midwives have learned the skill of delivery babies safely through generational guidance, there is a need to train and offer more support to these critical occupations.
+Though most of these midwives have learned the skill of delivering babies safely through generational guidance, there is a need to train and offer more support to these critical occupations.
 It is estimated that the infant mortality rate is around 3.6 million deaths each year.

 Regardless of what your personal preference is, there is no doubt that midwives offer a distinctive and valuable role.
-Beyond the birthing process, a midwife offers the mother many additional benefits such as a guide on reproductive health; postpartum advice and making the pre – and post-natal care more affordable and accessible.
+Beyond the birthing process, a midwife offers the mother many additional benefits such as a guide on reproductive health; postpartum advice, and making pre – and post-natal care more affordable and accessible.